Snap-O

 Add request interceptors

 Add the interceptor once when the client is created.
-Every request made by that client can then be replayed or streamed to Snap-O.
+Requests made by that client can then be captured and made available to Snap-O. WebSockets require the wrapped factory shown below.

 OkHttp